d3x0r/STFRPhysics/AI/homogeneous_propagation_transport_local_geometry_displacement_defects.md

 [3] National Institute of Standards and Technology, *CODATA Value: vacuum electric permittivity*.

 [4] National Institute of Standards and Technology, *CODATA Value: vacuum magnetic permeability*.

+## Appendix A. Draft Changelog

+**2026-03-18**
+Expanded the discussion of propagation cost and synchronization, including the distinction between increased total cost and directional asymmetry, and the note on synchronization being maintained through a frame’s transport history.